knative/community/STEERING-COMMITTEE.md

 ## Composition

-The Steering Committee has seven (7) seats.
-These 7 seats are composed as follows:
+The Steering Committee has between five (5) and seven (7) members.
+These seats are composed as follows:

 - Four (4) are elected Contributing Seats, open to any project contributor.
-  Contributing Seats are elected every year, and serve a two-year term.
+  Two (2) Contributing Seats are elected every year, and serve a two-year term.
   In the event of a vacancy, the Steering Committee may select a replacement to serve out the remainder of the term.

 - One (1) is an [End User Seat](#end-user-seat) appointed by the Steering Committee.
 The End User Seat serves until the next elected Steering Committee